 The correct answer is 17.
 If you got 25, it's because your calculator doesn't understand order of operations or because you hit enter after the 3.

-If you're using your smartphone, you may need to turn it into landscape mode.
-You need a scientific calculator, so as long as there are parentheses on your calculator, you're probably okay.
+If you're using your smartphone, you may need to turn it into landscape mode to get a scientific calculator with parentheses ().
 If you hit enter after the 3, stop!
 Get used to typing the entire expression into the calculator.
-It would look like 2+35.
+It would look like 2+3\5.